 Resource 1- About Breast Screening: This is an Easy to Read leaflet explaining BreastCheck, breast cancer and breast screening.
-It gives brief information on having a mammogram.
+It covers the consent process and gives brief information on having a mammogram.
 This leaflet is designed to be an introduction to the screening process.
 It is most relevant to women at the start of their journey with BreastCheck.